aizatkydyrkan/webtr/README.md

 - *title (String):* The name of the book (Required).
 - *author (String):* The author's name (Required).
 - *year (Number):* The publication year (Required).

+### 3. API Documentation
+The server handles the following RESTful routes:

+Method,Endpoint,Description,Status Code
+POST,/books,Create a new book entry,201 Created
+GET,/books,Retrieve all books from Atlas,200 OK
+GET,/books/:id,Retrieve a specific book by ID,200 OK PUT,/books/:id,Update book details by ID,200 OK
+DELETE,/books/:id,Remove a book from the database,200 OK